g00dnatur3/http-rest-client/README.md

 http-rest-client
 ======================

 A simple & easy to use REST client written in Java and levarging the HttpClient 4.3 library.
-I was frustrated with how there is nothing out there (in Java) to simply execute REST calls.

 Important Note:  This library only supports JSON payloads.
 You are more than welcome to add XML support and send me a pull request.
 I have no future plans to add XML support.